 Projects to help previous recipients of Local Places for Nature grants

 These projects should help these previous recipients sustain their engagement with nature and develop proposals for the next stage of their journey.

 Example project: You are body or organisation that already specialises in mentoring and supporting community groups to develop their programme of activities and/or developing plans for a range of sustainable activities involving the community.

 Priority for funds will be given to proposals that:

-- engage people and communities from Black and minority ethnic, refugee, Gypsy, Roma and Traveller community groups
+- engage people and communities from diverse ethnic communities, refugees, Gypsy, Roma and Traveller community groups

 - engage people and communities in deprived urban and peri urban areas (30% most deprived)